unfortunatelyalex/pluto/readme.md

 # pluto
 ### What is pluto?
-pluto is my personal discord bot I wrote in order to help me manage my server a bit better.
+pluto is my personal discord bot I wrote in order to help me "manage" my server a bit better.

 ### pluto's functionalities
 1. Clearing messages.